hehnu/RPA-03/RPA-03.md

 ### It is a framework for process automation that several phases:

+1. RPA Candidate Identification
-* RPA Candidate Identification how RPA stakeholders identify business processes and tasks for automation.
+* how RPA stakeholders identify business processes and tasks for automation.
 Can be used to discover candidates for task mining.

-* Assessment & Prioritization
+2. Assessment & Prioritization

-how automation candidates are assessed for design and development.
-For ex ample, if a task or process requires too many decisions or uses too many systems, it may not be a good candidate for RPA.
+* how automation candidates are assessed for design and development.
+For example, if a task or process requires too many decisions or uses too many systems, it may not be a good candidate for RPA.

 Also determines priority of tasks or processes for a business. i.e. How much time is consumed? or Would automation improve quality of output errors?

-* Design
+3. Design

-a blueprint for the RPA developer like a *PDD* or *process design document*.
+* a blueprint for the RPA developer like a *PDD* or *process design document*.
 Defines and models the actual task or process to be automated and maps any dependencies that the automation process might have like the systems it interacts with.

-* Development and Testing
+4. Development and Testing

-The RPA developer builds the robot according to design phases' requirements and the QA team tests the automated process for testing and staging to ensure that the program executes properly.
+* The RPA developer builds the robot according to design phases' requirements and the QA team tests the automated process for testing and staging to ensure that the program executes properly.

-* Deployment
+5. Deployment

-The bot is deployed into production and runs as configured by the RPA tools orchestrator.
+* The bot is deployed into production and runs as configured by the RPA tools orchestrator.

-* Monitoring and Change
+6. Monitoring and Change

-Final stage where the bot is continously assessed for performance and runtime errors.
+* Final stage where the bot is continously assessed for performance and runtime errors.